globoglobito/The_Unix_Workbench/readme.txt

-cat readme.txtWelcome to My First Repo
+Welcome to My First Repo
 Learning Git is going well so far.
 I added this line in the update-readme branch.
 It's potato outside today